burgers_steady_viscous

 Licensing:

-The computer code and data files described and made available on this web page are distributed under the MIT license
+The information on this web page is distributed under the MIT license.

 Languages:

-burgers_steady_viscous is available in a MATLAB version.
+burgers_steady_viscous is available in a MATLAB version and an Octave version.

 Related Data and Programs: